Mallie McKenzie

-Mallie Elizabeth McKenzie (born November 13, 2000) is an American professional soccer player who plays as a defender for Portland Thorns FC of the National Women's Soccer League (NWSL).
+Mallie Elizabeth McKenzie (born November 13, 2000) is an American professional soccer player who plays as a right back for Portland Thorns FC of the National Women's Soccer League (NWSL).
 She played college soccer for the Georgia Bulldogs.

 Early life

 McKenzie was born in Roswell, Georgia.
-She attended Roswell High School, where she is the school’s all-time leading scorer.
-She played club for UFA Milton after switching to the team in eighth grade and helped lead the team to three Georgia State Cup championships.
-McKenzie was the 2018 7A Player of the Year and was named to the All-Region Team in all four years of her high school career.
-She also ran track in her senior year and was a letterwinner in cross-country.
-In 2019, McKenzie placed third at the Georgia 7A state championship in the 800M.
+She attended Roswell High School, where she set the school record for all-time goals scored.
+She played youth soccer for UFA Milton after joining the team in eighth grade and helped lead Milton to three Georgia State Cup championships.
+She was the 2018 7A Player of the Year and was named to the All-Region Team in all four years of her high school career.
+McKenzie also ran track in her senior year and was a letterwinner in cross-country.
+In 2019, she placed third at the Georgia 7A state championship in the 800M.

 College career

 McKenzie attended the University of Georgia, where she played for the Georgia Bulldogs for five seasons.
 McKenzie scored her first collegiate goal on September 9, 2021, in a 5–1 victory over Presbyterian.
-In her senior year, McKenzie took part in her team's first NCAA appearance in 8 years.
-The Bulldogs' tournament ended in the second round after facing defeat at the hands of North Carolina.
+In her senior year, McKenzie took part in her team's first NCAA appearance in 8 years; the Bulldogs' tournament ended in the second round after facing defeat at the hands of North Carolina.

 During McKenzie's final year of college, UGA won both the SEC East season title and the SEC Championship for the first time in program history.
-In the SEC Championship match, McKenzie forced an own goal from an Arkansas defender; the goal would end up being the match's game-winner.
+In the SEC Championship match, McKenzie forced an own goal from an Arkansas defender that would end up being the match's game-winner.
 She also played a key role in the semifinal game, scoring and tallying an assist.
 Georgia ended the season with the highest ranking in program history.
-McKenzie was named to the SEC All-Tournament Team and the Academic All-District Team in 2023.

-McKenzie left the program as the leader in career appearances at 98 and fourth in assists with 22.
+McKenzie was named to the 2023 SEC All-Tournament Team.
+McKenzie left Georgia as the leader in career appearances at 98 and fourth in assists with 22.
 She also scored 6 goals while primarily playing as a wingback, although officially listed as a midfielder.